permafrost-dev/node-ray/README.md

 ### Chaining payloads

 You can chain payloads together using the `chain()` method.
-This allows you to send multiple payloads at once.
+This allows you to send multiple payloads at once, which may be necessary when performing multiple chained calls to `ray()` in an asynchronous context.

 ```js
 ray().chain((ray) => {